Top 10 Alex Van Halen Songs

 Here's how we imagine this song was created: Alex – unaware he was being recorded – simply decided to play the craziest drum patterns he could think of for three straight minutes.
 Then later, his bandmates Frankenstein-ed the rest of the song together without his involvement.
 Obviously, there's people out there that know the real story, but please know we have no interest whatsoever in hearing it.

 3. "I'm the One"

 Everybody's got that one friend who's just very annoyingly musically talented, right?
 The kind of guy who breaks his leg and then spends the time in a cast successfully learning every Van Halen song?
 Well, in our world that's guy's name is Bryon, and here's his contribution to our Alex Van Halen songs list: "You have to include 'I'm the One,' because it was the first time, that I can recall, that anyone had done something like that rhythm with kick drums, and it is amazing."
 So there you go.
 (Truth be told, it was already on our list.)

 There aren't going to be any big surprises in the upper reaches of our Alex Van Halen songs list, but gosh darn there's gonna be some cool drumming.
 Of course the big tribal rhythms of the eighth-best classic rock song of all time had to be included.
-'Everybody Wants Some!!' became a cultural landmark thanks to its fantastic use in the 1985 film 'Better Off Dead,' and it's also become the undisputed centerpiece of the band's recent concerts.
+"Everybody Wants Some!!" became a cultural landmark thanks to its fantastic use in the 1985 film Better Off Dead, and it also became the undisputed centerpiece of the band's latter-day concerts.